worldbank/worldex/ui/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).
+You can learn more in the [Vite documentation](https://vitejs.dev/guide/#getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).